-Dodge County Wind, LLC (DCW or Applicant) respectfully submits this Application to the Minnesota Public Utilities Commission (Commission) for a Site Permit to construct and operate a large wind energy conversion system (LWECS) with a nameplate capacity of approximately 170 megawatts (MW) (Project).
-The Applicant is an independent power producer that will develop, construct, own, and operate the Project, which is located in the western part of Dodge County and the eastern part of Steele County, along with associated transmission facilities to be located in eastern Dodge County and western Olmsted County.
+Dodge County Wind, LLC1 (DCW or Applicant) respectfully submits this Application to the Minnesota Public Utilities Commission (Commission) for a Site Permit to construct and operate a large wind energy conversion system (LWECS) with a nameplate capacity of approximately 170 megawatts (MW) (Project).
+The Applicant is an independent power producer that will develop, construct, own, and operate the Project, which is located in the western part of Dodge County and the eastern part of Steele County, along with associated transmission facilities to be located in eastern Dodge County. and western Olmsted County.
 Given the size of the Project, it qualifies as a LWECS as defined in the Wind Siting Act, Minnesota Statutes Chapter 216F.
 The Project includes turbines, a project collector substation, collection lines, an operation and maintenance (O&M) building, permanent meteorological (MET) tower(s) and gravel access roads.
-The Project is projected to start construction in the second quarter of 2019, with commercial operations anticipated to commence by December 31, 2019.
+The Project is projected to start construction in the second first quarter of 20192021, with commercial operations anticipated to commence by December 31, 2019.
+July 30, 2020 2021.2

 The Project will interconnect to the transmission grid through an approximately 23 mile (Route A is approximately 21 miles in length and Route B is approximately 26 miles) 345 kilovolt (kV) generation tie line, which will begin at the Project's collector substation in Dodge County and end at the Southern Minnesota Municipal Power Agency (SMMPA) Byron Substation at the western edge of Olmsted County.
 DCW is seeking a Route Permit for the generation tie line in Docket No. TL-17-308.
+The interconnection to the transmission grid for the Project is under development.
+DCW anticipates submitting a Route Permit Application for the generation tie line no later than the spring of 2020.
 The Project also requires a Certificate of Need (CON).
 Thus, DCW is requesting a CON for the LWECS and the associated large high voltage transmission line (LHVTL) in Docket No. CN-17-306.
-The Route Permit and CON applications are being filed in their respective dockets concurrently with the submission of this Application.
+The Route Permit and CON applications are being filed in their respective dockets concurrently with the submission of this Application. in Docket No. CN-17-306.

 DCW, as a member of the NextEra Energy, Inc. (NextEra) family of companies, benefits from the capabilities developed within its network of affiliated companies, which combine to make the affiliates of NextEra the world's largest generator of renewable energy from the wind and sun.
 For example, WindLogics, Inc. (WindLogics) is a Minnesota-based affiliate of DCW.
-WindLogics has decades of experience in providing engineering, technical analysis, and consulting services in the field of studying, modeling, and forecasting meteorological air flow, including scientific analysis of wind resources, wind-modeling services, and climate-prediction services in support of wind-farm development.
-Among other contributions, WindLogics supported the development the optimization of the array and Section 9 of this Application.
-Additional internal capacities, including engineering and construction, environmental, legal, and regulatory, land acquisition services, and project management, have also supported the Project.
-This internal team is also supplemented by qualified technical consultants.
+WindLogics has decades of experience in providing engineering, technical analysis, and consulting services in

-&lt;sup>1 Dodge County is a wholly-owned indirect subsidiary of NextEra Energy Resources, LLC (NEER).
+1 Dodge County is a wholly-owned indirect subsidiary of NextEra Energy Resources, LLC (NEER).
 NEER is a global leader in development and operation of renewable energy resources, with a total generating capacity of 14,255 MW of wind generation in operation as of December 31, 2017.